MySQL® settings

 REPLICATION CLIENT

-: Enables use of statements:- SHOW MASTER STATUS
+: Enables using the following statements:- SHOW MASTER STATUS

 : Provides information about the status of the master’s binary logs. - SHOW REPLICA | SLAVE STATUS